Free Drinks in a Vegas Casino (How & What to Order)

 The casinos in Las Vegas have a reputation for offering freebies or “comps” to certain visitors and hotel guests.
 One of the most prominent of these complimentary services is free drinks.

-I’ll show you how you can score free drinks in any Las Vegas casino and keep them coming.
-I’ll also share how and where to find reduced priced drinks on or nearby the Strip.
+Keep reading, and I’ll show you how to score free drinks in any Las Vegas casino and keep them coming.
+I’ll also share how and where to find reduced-priced drinks on or near the Las Vegas Strip.

 Table of Contents

 - 1 How to Get Free Drinks in Las Vegas Casinos

 - 2 Drink Monitoring Systems at Casinos

 - 3 How To Get Free Drinks in Sin City Casinos For Non-Gamblers